syzer/sbb-blog-legal-hack-2017/readme.md

 ## actual changes to that law and other law related
 [https://www.admin.ch/opc/de/classified-compilation/19920153/changes.html]()

+# Monitoring fields:
+- Railway Law
+- Monitoring
+- Energy
+- Employment (we will focus on this one)

 # challenges(things to solve):
 - figure out new changes on the page (updates to a law)